daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

     ## 3      MALE 35.71075 0.4784186 0.002269629              1
     ## 4     OTHER 35.71075 0.2770042 0.030205217              1

-What is the relationship between gender and whether someone booked reservations in the US.
+What is the relationship between gender and whether someone booked reservations in the US?

 ``` r
 ctry.out2 <- glm(booked_US~age+gender,